rubinius/rubinius/web/doc/ja/appendix-a-glossary.markdown

   call to +today.you_are_mine+ will not succeed because private methods cannot have an explicit receiver.
 In this case, the object +today+ is the explicit receiver.

+* _singleton class_

+  Every object in Ruby can have one, although they are only created as necessary.
+The singleton class holds the method and constant tables that belong only to a particular object instance.
+For example, the method +hello+ defined below exists only in the singleton class for +obj+.

+      obj = Object.new
+      def obj.hello
+        puts 'hi'
+      end

+  Since all classes in Ruby are also objects, they can have singleton classes.
+  The methods called "class methods" are just methods in the method_table of the class's singleton class.
+The method +honk+ exists in the singleton class for the class +Car+.

+      class Car
+        def self.honk
+        end
+      end

+  In Rubinius, singleton classes are all instances of the class SingletonClass.
+The singleton class for an object can be obtained by calling the +singleton_class+ method.
+The overall arrangement of concepts involved here is sometimes referred to as the 'Meta-Object Protocol' or +MOP+.

 * _superclass_